FOR IMMEDIATE RELEASE:

 ONTARIO’S CREDIT RATING REAFFIRMED

-- Ontario’s credit rating relative to other Canadian provinces was unchanged in 2020, ranking sixth among the 10 provinces.
+- Ontario’s credit rating relative to other provinces improved in 2021, moving up from the sixth to the fifth highest rated province.

 About the FAO